NodeDiver/subscriptn-simple/docs/02-planning/roadmap.md

-# 🗺️ SubscriptN Development Roadmap
+# 🗺️ Bitinfrashop Development Roadmap

 ## 📋 Project Overview

-**SubscriptN** is a Bitcoin subscription management application that enables BTCPay Server providers to manage shop subscriptions through Lightning payments and Nostr Wallet Connect (NWC).
+**Bitinfrashop** is a Bitcoin subscription management application that enables BTCPay Server providers to manage shop subscriptions through Lightning payments and Nostr Wallet Connect (NWC).
 The project won the **NWC Hackathon 2024 (Tier 1 – New Projects)** 🏆.

 ## 🎯 Current Status